chris-box/ddr-forwarders/draft-schwartz-add-ddr-forwarders.md

 # Security Considerations {#security-considerations}

 The relaxed validation procedure ({{client-policy}}) offers similar security properties to the stricter validation described in {{DDR}}, when a DDR-enabled resolver is identified by a non-public IP address.
-With either policy, the client can establish a secure connection to the resolver in the absence of an active attacker, but an active attacker can impersonate the resolver and intercept all queries.
+With either policy, the client can establish a secure connection to the resolver in the absence of an active attacker, but an on-path attacker can impersonate the resolver and intercept all queries.
 However, there are some important differences in the security properties that result from these policies.

 ## Transient attackers

-With the conservative validation policy, a transient active attacker can only intercept queries for the duration of their active presence on the network.
+With the conservative validation policy, a transient on-path attacker can only intercept queries for the duration of their active presence on the network.

-With the relaxed validation behavior, a transient active attacker could implant a long-lived DDR response in the client's cache, directing their queries to the attacker's server long after the attacker has left the network.
+With the relaxed validation behavior, a transient on-path attacker could implant a long-lived DDR response in the client's cache, directing their queries to the attacker's server long after the attacker has left the network.

 ### Solution: DNR